nathanriggs/AppleIIAsm-Collection/README.md

 ---
 ## ATTENTION
 This documentation is currently being updated to reflect massive changes between version 0.3 and the next release, 0.5.
 Generally, these updates are happening in the order of disks: STDIO, then COMMON, etc. Once this is finished, v0.5.0 will go live, and future updates will be piecemeal, by and large, rather than in large chunks.
+Until then, use the internal documentation (comments) for macro and subroutine usage.